karlvr/consistent.js/README.md

 ### Binding to DOM nodes

 In the examples above we’ve specifically targeted the example nodes, this isn’t very realistic in practice.
 When you bind a DOM node to Consistent, all of its child nodes are bound as well.
-So typically you bind a container element.
+You typically bind a container element:

 ```html
 <div id="container">